 Leica and Contax: This was no love story.
 From the 1920s to the 1960s and again in the 1990s and early 2000s, the two brands were fierce rivals in the rangefinder world.
 Decades later, Contax lenses are available for M Mount.
 Not due to any reconciliation but as the effect of conversions.
 Let’s look at the Planar 50/1.4, which was originally made for the Contax RTS SLR series, and at the Planar 45/2, which was produced for the Contax G Series rangefinder cameras.

 It was, and for many still is, one of the grand names in the photographic field: Contax.
-The long history of this brand is marked by many pioneering achievements.
-They made the first camera with a combined rangefinder (Contax II, 1936), they produced a class-leading SLR system (beginning with the Contax S from East Germany, 1949), they had the first full-frame digital camera (Contax N Digital, 2002), and they launched a completely new and thoroughly modern rangefinder system (Contax G, 1994).
+The long history of this brand is one of many pioneering achievements.
+They made the first camera with a combined rangefinder (Contax II, 1936), they produced a class-leading SLR system (beginning with the Contax S from East Germany, 1949).
+They had the first full-frame digital camera (Contax N Digital, 2002).
+And they launched a completely new and thoroughly modern rangefinder system (Contax G, 1994).

 Contax: From an active brand to photographic history

 To this day, Contax is much more than a brand name of Carl Zeiss.
 However, it was not always Zeiss who actually invented or made Contax products.
-To the best of my knowledge, they still own the brand name, but several Contax products were made by Yashica (and, consequently, Kyocera) — first the SLR cameras and later also most of the lenses.
+To the best of my knowledge, they still own the brand name.
+But several Contax products were made by Yashica (and, consequently, Kyocera).
+This applied first to the SLR cameras and later also to most of the lenses.
 “Made in Germany” became rare on Contax products.

 Often, it was Contax, not Leica, that innovated

-The history of Contax would fill a small series of articles on its own, so it may suffice to say that Contax was an interesting brand all through its active years from 1932 until 2005.
+The history of Contax would fill a small series of articles on its own.
+So it may suffice to say that Contax was an interesting brand all through its active years from 1932 until 2005.
 And they were quite a thorn in Leica’s side.
-Several times, Contax was ahead of Leica in terms of innovation, and even Leica’s domain of optical excellence was challenged.
+Several times, Contax was ahead of Leica in terms of innovation.
+They even challenged Leica’s domain of optical excellence.
 In this respect, it is almost ironic that it was conservative Leica who survived the upheaval of the camera market triggered by the digital revolution and not the more progressive Contax.